After the interviewers have considered their notes and any assessment results, they will decide who to appoint.

 What we will ask for

-no reference at all
+- not provide a reference at all

-a detailed account, including references to any negative issues.
+- provide a detailed account, including references to any negative issues.

 Seeing your original documents